-When you launch a new podcast, you’ll be asked to list it under one or more podcast categories, like “Health & Fitness” or “Business.”
-In this post, I’ve included the updated list of all the Apple Podcasts categories to help you choose.
-[Updated January 2021]
+When you launch a new podcast, you’ll be asked to list it under one or more podcast categories.
+In this post, I’ve included the updated list of all the Apple Podcasts categories to help you choose the right categories for your podcast.

 But more than that, I’m going to explain why your podcast category matters so much, and how it can affect your chances to hit the top 200 charts.